skillrepos/prom-start-v2/labs.md

 cd /workspaces/prom-start-v2/roar-k8s
 k create ns roar
 k apply -f roar-complete.yaml
-nohup kubectl port-forward -n roar svc/roar-web 31790:8089 &
+nohup kubectl port-forward -n roar svc/roar-web 31790:8089 >&/dev/null &
 ```

-2. After a few moments, you can go to the **PORTS** tab, find the row for **31790** and click on the globe icon to open in the browser tab **or** click on the two-column icon to view the running application in a preview tab .
+2. After a few moments, you can go to the **PORTS** tab, find the row for **ROAR Sample App (31790)** and click on the globe icon to open in the browser tab **or** click on the two-column icon to view the running application in a preview tab .
 You will need to add **/roar** onto the end of the URL to see the actual app.

 ![Preview roar application](./images/promstart13.png?raw=true "Preview roar application")